 When Is the Best Time

 Cabo da Roca, where the land ends and the sea begins, is a saying for this beautiful place on the west coast of Portugal and one of the 3-Must-Visit sights.
-Learn all you need to know about this outstanding part of the west coast and the hidden gems nearby.
+Learn all you need to know about this outstanding west coast part and the hidden beaches nearby.
 Most of my family lives close to Lisbon, so I know everything about the area and where you can find the best restaurant.

 Cabo da Roca is popular and gets busy at weekends and around midday.
 The wintertime is quiet, and summer is the busiest time of the year.

-Come here to watch the sunset to avoid the crowds, and for a marvellous atmosphere.
+Come here to watch the sunset to avoid the crowds and for a marvellous atmosphere.
 The scenery is absolutely stunning and picturesque—gorgeous surroundings during spring when the hills are covered with flower carpets.
-So there isn't a bad time; it is always spectacular here in combination with Adraga and Ursa.
+So there isn't a bad time; it is always spectacular here in combination with Adraga Beach and Ursa Beach.

 What is Cabo da Roca Famous For?

-Famous for the sunset and being the most westerly point of continental Europe and Portugal.
-Cabo da Roca is also famous for its breathtaking sunset by, tourists and locals alike.
+Famous for the sunset and is the most westerly point of continental Europe and Portugal.
+Cabo da Roca is also famous for its breathtaking sunset by tourists and locals alike.
 But you can't see the United States from here; it's too far, roughly 5.000 km.
+Walk roughly 300-400 m direction of Ursa for awesome sunset shots in combination with the lighthouse.
 Sunset time Cabo da Roca

 How Do You Get to Cabo da Roca?

-A Hop-On Hop-Off bus from Lisbon serves Sintra and Cabo da Roca, but roughly only from 6 am until 9 pm in the peak season.
-The public transport, bus line 403, connects Cascais, Cabo da Roca and Sintra mostly every half an hour; if you wish to watch the sunset, a car is needed.
+The public transport is very sufficient today from Lisbon to Sintra or Cascais and Cabo da Roca, but roughly only from 6 am until 9 pm in the peak season.
+The public transport, bus lines 403 and 1624, connects Cascais, Cabo da Roca and Sintra almost every half an hour; if you wish to watch the sunset, a car is essential.